 A picture collage with nine images, including people sitting around a table at a workshop, scientific glass flasks containing shredded paper, the words, ‘Swallow your words’ written on the wall, beer being brewed and bottled, bottles with labels on shelves.

-Intended as a light-hearted way to introduce audiences to the work of the HBBE and the BioDwelling project, OME Brew originated from a question that arose in conversation between artist Louise Mackenzie and HBBE biotechnology researcher John Allan on the potential for converting household waste to energy through microbial processes (Allan 2022).
+Intended as a light-hearted way to introduce audiences to the work of the HBBE and the BioDwelling project, OME Brew originated from a question that arose in conversation between artist Louise Mackenzie and HBBE biotechnology researcher John Allan on the potential for converting household waste to energy through microbial processes (Allan 2023).
 What if we could brew beer made from bacteria that can metabolize wastepaper into sugars?
-Introducing the concept of the Tiny Urban Bioreactor, Allan’s research challenges the logic of substitution (Rudge and Ehrenstein 2023) inherent in large-scale microbial green energy production by asking what forms of biotechnology might be possible in the community or within the home.
+Introducing the concept of the Tiny Urban Bioreactor, Allan’s research challenges the logic of substitution (Rudge and Ehrenstein forthcoming) inherent in large-scale microbial green energy production by asking what forms of biotechnology might be possible in the community or within the home.
 OME Brew thus became a way to explore with public audiences the human appropriation of biological processes through participation in beer making rituals.

 Conceived as a launch event for the BioDwelling network, the concepts explored through OME Brew with researchers and members of the public focused on the uses and protocols of biotechnology, through comparison to historic accounts of ale wives and ritual practices of saining.
 Within the HBBE, researchers are isolating strains of bacteria that might have useful properties to be synthesized or cultivated for human use.
 One such example is a strain of bacteria that can convert wastepaper to cellulose, which in turn is considered a useful biomass from which to create sources of energy.
 The search for renewable sources of energy is a key goal of biotechnological research.
-The challenge is identifying ways in which to generate energy from novel sources that do not incur consequential environmental damage, for example through intensive forms of labour production (Allan 2022).
+The challenge is identifying ways in which to generate energy from novel sources that do not incur consequential environmental damage, for example through intensive forms of labour production (Allan 2023).

 Saining is a Scots term indicating a ritual form of blessing or protective charm.
 In Scottish folklore, to forspeak is to extravagantly commend a good property (e.g. ‘what a clever bairn’), which is considered unlucky.
 To cure the forespoken individual, they are washed in water to great ceremony.
 Mackenzie, born in Scotland, chose to weave the concept of this saining ritual together with brewing (and ultimately with the multispecies community of audience, researchers and organisms), through the playful aim of ridding biotechnology of hype and over-promise.
-Working with scientists John Allan from the Department of Engineering Science at Oxford University and Greg Young from Newcastle and Northumbria University’s HBBE, we rewrote the process for brewing beer with the bacteria from Allen’s research as an easy to follow ‘spell’ (Figure 7) and Mackenzie prepared a saining incantation to ‘cure’ the bacteria used of any biotechnological forespeaking (see Figure 9).
+Working with scientists John Allan from the Department of Engineering Science at Oxford University and Greg Young from Newcastle and Northumbria University’s HBBE, Mackenzie rewrote the process for brewing beer with the bacteria from Allen’s research as an easy to follow ‘spell’ (Figure 7) and prepared a saining incantation to ‘cure’ the bacteria used of any biotechnological forespeaking (see Figure 9).

 Figure 7: Poster of bacterial beer brewing process for OME Brew Workshop.
 Louise Mackenzie OME Brew, 2022.
 C-type print.
 Courtesy of Louise Mackenzie.